yasuiniko/imPhy/README.md

 5. Statistics
    - This section creates CSV files containing information about the distances between imputed and original leaves and trees.
 Files created in this step are located in `imPhy/my_experiment/`.
 6. Plots
-   - This section can also create some diagnostic plots in R, and make heatmaps of some small instances, to solidify imputation quality intuition if the [dependencies](#Dependencies) are installed.
+   - This section can create some diagnostic plots in R and make heatmaps of small instances.
+These plots are useful as a sanity check for imputation quality, but can only be used if the [dependencies](#Dependencies) are installed.
 Files created in this step are located in `imPhy/my_experiment/` as well as `imPhy/my_experiment/heatmaps/`.

 Other Features: